amkarpe/amkarpe/README.md

 # Hey there 👋

-I'm Ameya, a Data Scientist and AI Engineer based in United States I work on practical AI systems that combine data, language, and automation to solve real-world problems.
+I'm Ameya, a Data Scientist and AI Engineer based in United States.
+I work on practical AI systems that combine data, language, and automation to solve real-world problems.
 My experience spans LLM applications, conversational AI, document intelligence, predictive analytics, and data-driven decision making.

 This is my space for projects, experiments, research work, and tools I build while exploring how AI can be used in useful, reliable, and responsible ways.